d-kwiat/gtg/_sources/using-google-colab.md

 Click on the rocket and you should get a dropdown menu that offers you a choice of Binder and Colab.
 Click on Colab and this will launch a new page that allows you to edit and run the code.

 The page will be organised into cells each containing a piece of code.
 To run the code you start at the top cell and work down the page.

 At the top left of each cell is an empty square bracket.
-If you hover over the cell, the empty square bracket will be replaced by round start icon like this
+If you hover over the cell, the empty square bracket will turn into a round start icon like this

 ![colab2](colab2.png)